 - if you had a multi-word phrase, putting quotes around it will search specifically for those words, in that sequence, side by side such as "Human Rights"

 Filters in the databases you probably want to apply include: Scholarly/Peer Reviewed

 Use this worksheet to write out your research topic and identify key ideas.

 Introducing the library's search engine (OMNI) - which makes it possible to search across many of the library's collections simultaneously.
 Including books, ebooks, journal titles, games, music, videos, government information, maps, and more.

-However, it doesn't search everything that the library owns or subscribes to so you will still need to search other resources to find everything that you need.
+However, it doesn't search everything that the library owns or subscribes to so you will still need to search other resources, such as the subject related databases found below, to find everything that you need.

 When to use the library's search engine:

 - When starting research on a topic